Nobel Prize for 3 chemists who made molecules 'click' - KESQ

 Meldal, 68, based at the University of Copenhagen and Sharpless, who is affiliated with Scripps Research in California, independently found the first such candidates that would easily snap together with each other but not with other molecules, leading to applications in the manufacture of medicines and polymers.

-Bertozzi, 55, who is based at Stanford University “took click chemistry to a new level,” the Nobel panel said.
+Bertozzi, 55, who is based at Stanford University “took click chemistry to a new level,” the Nobel panel said, by finding a way to make the process work inside living organisms without disrupting them.

-She found a way to make the process work inside living organisms without disrupting them, establishing a new method known as bioorthogonal reactions.
-Such reactions are now used to explore cells, track biological processes and design drugs that can target diseases such as cancer more precisely.

-“Doing chemistry inside human patients to make sure that drugs go to the right place and stay away from the wrong place,” Bertozzi explained.

-Speaking by phone at a news conference following the announcement, Bertozzi said she was “absolutely stunned” to receive the prize.
+The goal is “doing chemistry inside human patients to make sure that drugs go to the right place and stay away from the wrong place,” she said, speaking by phone at a news conference following the announcement.

-“I’m still not entirely positive that it’s real, but it’s getting realer by the minute,” she said.
+The award was a shock, she said.
+“I’m still not entirely positive that it’s real, but it’s getting realer by the minute.”

 “Dad, turn down the TV, I have something to tell you,” she said she told him.
-After assuring him nothing was wrong he guessed the news.
+After she assured him nothing was wrong, he guessed the news.
 “You won it, didn’t you?”

 One of three daughters, Bertozzi said she was “fortunate because I grew up with parents that were very supportive, evangelical almost, about having their girls participate in the sciences.”

-Bertozzi, whose research is supported by the Howard Hughes Medical Institute, which also supports The Associated Press’ Health and Science Department, said she was grateful for the energy and enthusiasm that a Nobel Prize win will inject into the field.
+Bertozzi, who is paid by the Howard Hughes Medical Institute, which also supports The Associated Press’ Health and Science Department, said she was grateful for the energy and enthusiasm that a Nobel Prize win will inject into the field.

 Meldal said he received the call from the Nobel panel about half an hour before the public announcement.
 “They … told me not to tell anyone,” he told the AP, adding that he just sat in his office, shaking a bit.
 “This is a huge honor.”